qrencode.lua

 while highest_exponent >= num_ec_codewords do

-gp_alpha = get_generator_polynominal_adjusted(num_ec_codewords,highest_exponent)
+gp_alpha = get_generator_polynomial_adjusted(num_ec_codewords,highest_exponent)

 -- Multiply generator polynomial by first coefficient of the above polynomial